 Interviews will be held at the Apprenticeship School, 5675 Tulane Drive, Atlanta, GA 30336.

 You will be notified by certified letter within two weeks after interview of your acceptance or non-acceptance into the program.

 If accepted by our Board of Trustees, you will be sent a letter notifying you of your orientation date.
 Orientation is mandatory in order to begin school in the September 2018.
 Letters will be sent out by the end of August 2018.
 MTI will also post information regarding orientations on the website.

 Orientation is held at the Apprenticeship School at 5675 Tulane Drive, SW, Atlanta, GA 30336.

-Please note: Our office is not responsible if you do not receive your certified letter, it is your responsibility to notify our office of an address change.
+Please note: Our office is not responsible if you do not receive your letter, it is your responsibility to notify our office of an address change.